Digitizing the Data Center

 What is a constant is the growing popularity of a modular approach to the design and build.
 By adopting increasingly streamlined construction models, the construction process can be quicker and thereby more able to meet the demand created by the exponential growth in the need for data storage capacity.

-Building Information Modeling (BIM) is a vital factor in the success and speed of these projects, with BIM increasingly becoming the industry standard as it makes for a faster, streamlined process.
+Building Information Modeling (BIM) is a vital factor in the success and speed of a data center project, with BIM increasingly becoming the industry standard as it makes for a faster, streamlined process.
 Security is a central feature in any data center project, given that ensuring a secure environment is a prerequisite for facilities which play such a fundamental role in ensuring business continuity.
 However, very few security vendors have any kind of BIM capability or certification, such as BIM Level 2.

 Security embedded in BIM